PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Distributed system could help to collect data even when the availability to the internet is scarse.
-* Information exchanged between the electronic device and the service center should be protected with encryption and decryption, encoding and decoding, integrity s, stamps and signatures.
+* Information exchanged between the electronic device and the service center needs to be protected with encryption and decryption, encoding and decoding, integrity s, stamps and signatures.
 When this mechanism has to be updated, then the service could be tested in a testing environment before an original update commense.
 * The calculations in digits for the common user-citizen and cheapest option in a life-cycle is not taken in an account.
 ```